 Step 8: Check for default data in the database server #

-To verify if you have successfully installed 3CX Emergency Notifier application, you need to log into the data base and check for default data in the basic tables.
+To verify if you have successfully installed the 3CX Emergency Notifier application, you need to log into the database and check for default data in the basic tables.

 Log into the SQL database.